 Where possible, the Bank seeks to restructure loans rather than to take possession of collateral.
 This may involve extending the payment arrangements and the renegotiation of new loan terms.
 Once the terms have been renegotiated, the loan is no longer considered past due.
 Management continuously reviews the renegotiated loans to ensure that all criteria are met and that future payments are likely to occur.
-The loans continue to the individual or collective impairment assessment.
+The loans continue to be subject to an individual or collective impairment assessment.